csecht/passphrase-generate/README.md

 You will likely first need to permit Windows to open it: from the pop-up warning, click on "more info", then follow the prompts to open the program.
 The executable file can be placed anywhere.

-Passphrases.exe was created with with PyInstaller available from https://pypi.org/project/pyinstaller/ .
+Passphrases.exe was created with PyInstaller available from https://pypi.org/project/pyinstaller/ .

+### Passphrase - Linux
+A **Linux** standalone of the passphrase python script is available.
+Download and extract the GitHub distribution package as outlined above.
+Inside passphrase-generate-master/Standalone_distributables folder is `Passphrase_linux.zip`.
+Alternatively, the archived program can be downloaded directly from https://github.com/csecht/passphrase-generate/raw/master/Standalone_distributables/Passphrase_linux.zip .
+Extract the archive and move the Passphrase executable file to a convenient location; double-click to launch.
+You may need to change its permissions to allow it to launch.

+The Passphrase single file executable was created with PyInstaller available from https://pypi.org/project/pyinstaller/

 ## Wordlist sources:
 Optional wordlists were derived from texts obtained from these sites: